 In our typical application, you would configure the corporate office channel parameters for an FXO interface.
 With this interface, the defaults for the Dialing Options and the type of Disconnect could remain as the defaults.
-For the remote branch office, the interface would be FXS.
+For the remote branch office, the interface would be FXS with Loop Start being used in most cases.